|HEAD COACH JANET RAYMER|

 Raymer's 2016-17 squad returned five players, and only one of five starters, to implement a brand new system, however the upstart Eagles managed to pull off seven RMAC wins and remained in contention for the playoffs well into mid-February.

-Raymer has been involved in the day-to-day affairs of the CSC women's basketball program for a total of four years, with two seasons as the coaching assistant.
+Raymer has been involved in the day-to-day affairs of the CSC women's basketball program for a total of five seasons, with two seasons as the coaching assistant.
 While assisting the Eagles, she was actively involved in recruiting high school athletes in the high school and junior college ranks.

 As coaching assistant, Raymer also served as tournament director for the CSC Hoop Shoot, and directed CSC girls' basketball camps.
 In addition to assisting with practices, scouting, and in-game coaching, she had a part in most of the details of the program including academics, travel, and fund-raising.

 She continues to run the Hoop Shoot as well as team and prospect summer camps, and clinics for younger "future Eagles."